Run CalicoST on prostate cancer dataset

 OMP_NUM_THREADS=1 python <CalicoST git-cloned directory>/src/calicost/estimate_tumor_proportion.py -c configuration_purity

-This command takes about 1.5 hours to run and will generate an output file of estimate_tumor_prop/loh_estimator_tumor_prop.tsv.
+This command takes about 1.5 hours to run and will generate an output file of loh_estimator_tumor_prop.tsv in the output directory.

 Load and visualize inferred tumor proportions